apache/pulsar-site/site2/website-next/versioned_docs/version-2.3.0/administration-dashboard.md

 :::note

 Pulsar dashboard is deprecated.
-If you want to manage and monitor the stats of your topics, use [Pulsar Manager](administration-pulsar-manager).
+We recommend you use [Pulsar Manager](administration-pulsar-manager) to manage and monitor the stats of your topics.

 :::